Good-Enough LLM Obfuscation (GELO): Experiments

 Even if all embeddings are unique, an attacker can exploit geometric structure in the embedding space.
 We analyzed 3.5 million filtered (unique) embeddings and identified two key structural properties.

 \paragraph{Distribution of norms} We measured the $L_2$ norm of each 4096-dimensional embedding.
 The data exhibits a strong structural prior: \begin{itemize} \item Mean norm: $24.18$ \item Std. dev. of norm: $0.954$ (coefficient of variation: $0.039$) \end{itemize} The extremely low variance indicates that nearly all embedding vectors lie on a hypersphere of radius $\approx 24$.
 This is informative non-Gaussian structure: the sources are not uniformly distributed in $\mathbb{R}^{4096}$ but constrained to a narrow shell.
+Such structured geometry is consistent with prior observations that contextualized language-model representations are anisotropic rather than isotropic Gaussian clouds~\cite{embedd1ethayarajh}.

 \paragraph{Effective dimensionality (PCA)} We performed Principal Component Analysis (PCA) to estimate intrinsic dimensionality: \begin{itemize} \item Full dimension ($d$): $4096$ \item Participation ratio (PR): $123.16$ \end{itemize} Thus, the hidden states effectively lie on a low-dimensional manifold, roughly $33\times$ smaller than the ambient space.